corporate9601/Echo-Voice-Cloning-Soundboard/README.md

 # Echo-Voice-Cloning-Soundboard WebGUI
 Echo - Voice Cloning Soundboard WebGUI

-Works with Call of Duty, MW3, Black Ops, Fortnite, Counterstrike 2, CSGO, Rust, and really any gyatt damn game with voice chat.
+Works with Call of Duty, MW3, Black Ops, Fortnite, Counterstrike 2, CSGO, Rust, and really any game with voice chat.

 **NB:**
 assuming windows - if you're linux you're used to struggling to install stuff lol good luck mate